Rethink Product Development With Two New Engineering Resins

 Use Rigid Resin to print turbines and fan blades, jigs, fixtures, and tooling, manifolds, housings for electrical and automotive applications, and other parts that require high stiffness, low creep, and high stability over time.

-Rigid Resin requires Resin Tank LT for a longer lifetime and maximum precision.
+Rigid Resin requires Resin Tank LT for successful printing.

 Choose the Right Engineering Resin